AlecBenzer/alecbenzer.github.com/_posts/2013-08-17-monads-cpp.md

 // similarly for Squareroot, Square
 {% endhighlight %}

-So now we can write
+So we could then write

 {% highlight cpp %}
 bool Test(double x) {